Introduction (by Roger Buck)

 In this piece on Europe, both these aspects of Charles’ work feature side by side: the horror of the soulless, sterile, abstract European Union and a haunting evocation of Christendom, of Abendland.

 Some of what Charles writes here will trouble certain folk.
-Indeed, it troubled me in my own very liberal past.
+Indeed, it troubled me in my own highly liberal past.
 Even today, I do not necessarily agree with every statement.
 However, this piece helped me and I pray it can help many others.
 Moreover, I salute Charles’s considerable bravery (something I imagine will have brought him real suffering over the years).
 It is hardly easy to stand against the entire tide of modernity like THIS!

 Now, I just described Charles’ work as mentally stimulating.
 Perhaps, however, its greatest value is to stimulate the heart and soul even more.